dipankardas011/dipankardas-portfolio/content/diary/Feb24.md

 description = "Let's talk about my February 2024"
 +++

-# Date 2024-02-16 2024-02-18
+# Date 2024-02-16 2024-02-23
-* Today I learn to use gh actions with ghcr.io
+* rootless docker
-* Google tag manager
+* google tag manager
+* amazing finding in easy engine
+* applyed in gsoc
+* ksctl got a new organization
-* Cloudflare workers
+* learned about cloudflare workers
+* multiple architecture docker buildx and push to gchr.io
+* aws terms and conditions read and came to know about the details of saving plan

 # Date 2024-02-12 2024-02-15
 * gh action with custom relase using api, ghcr